kshedden/dstream/README.md

 }
 ```

-The Next method of a dstream attempts to advance to the next chunk,
+Note that the Next method of a dstream attempts to advance to the next
-returning true if successful and false if not.
+chunk, returning true if successful and false if not.

 ### Transformations